oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 from that driver, otherwise and error will be returned.
 If the application is managing devices from multiple drivers, it will need to call this function separately for each driver.

-The table below summaries all the event functions:
+The table below summaries all the event management functions:

 | Function                               | Description |
 | :---                                   | :---        |